7 Hidden Costs of Cheap Software Engineer Rates That Kill SaaS Exits

 The Real Cost of Engineering Beyond the Hourly Rate

-Focusing only on a low hourly rate blinds you.
-It makes you miss the true cost of ownership for engineering talent.
+Focusing only on a low hourly rate blinds you to the bigger picture.
+It makes you miss the true cost of ownership for engineering talent, especially when considering options like the software engineer hourly rate in India.
 That seemingly inexpensive rate often means significantly higher overall costs because of constant re-work, extended timelines, and a nasty build-up of technical debt.
-This directly hits your company's valuation and pushes out your exit timeline.
+This isn't just about a few extra dollars; this directly hits your company's valuation and pushes out your exit timeline, potentially by years.
 Honestly, I see this pattern consistently derail growth plans for founders just like you.
-It's a common trap that's already cost too many companies millions.
+For instance, a HealthTech startup I advised recently spent 18 months trying to fix a core feature built by a low-cost team, only to realize the architectural foundation was fundamentally flawed.
+This delay cost them a critical market window for a new regulatory compliance feature in 2026 and pushed their Series B funding round back by a full year.
+It's a common trap that's already cost too many companies millions, transforming what looked like savings into catastrophic losses.

 Key Takeaway